Best Clinical Psychology Programs in North Carolina

 Campus Based - Visit Website

-Western Carolina University offers a Master of Arts in Psychology with a concentration in Clinical Psychology, designed for students aiming to deepen their understanding of psychological assessment and intervention.
-This 50-semester-hour program includes rigorous coursework, practicum experiences, and research projects, preparing graduates for advanced study or professional practice.
-Admission requires a B average in the last two years of undergraduate study, 18 hours of psychology credit, GRE scores, and a personal statement.
-The program emphasizes cognitive-behavioral interventions and adult-focused psychological assessment, with opportunities for hands-on experience through practicum placements.
+Western Carolina University's Master of Arts in Psychology with a Clinical Psychology concentration is a 50-semester-hour campus program emphasizing cognitive-behavioral interventions and adult-focused psychological assessment.
+The curriculum includes rigorous coursework, practicum experiences, and research projects, preparing graduates for advanced study or professional practice.
+Admission requires a B average in the last two years of undergraduate study, 18 hours of psychology credit, and GRE scores.
+A personal statement is also part of the application process.

 - 50 semester hours